-- The candidate for the Ph.D. degree must offer three of the following concentrations in political science: American politics, comparative politics, international relations, methodology, and political theory.
+- The candidate for the Ph.D. degree must offer three of the following concentrations in political science: American politics, comparative politics, international relations, methodology, political institutions, and political theory.
+Upon petition, a special field (for example, public law, or urban politics) may be offered as a third concentration.
 Students concentrate on two of these areas by fulfilling, depending on the concentration, combinations of the following: written qualifying examinations, research papers, research design, or course work.
-The requirement for the third concentration may be satisfied by taking either a written examination in that area or by offering a minimum of 10 units with a grade point average (GPA) of 3.0 (B) or better in the third concentration from among the formal graduate-level courses in the five divisions of the department.
+The requirement for the third concentration may be satisfied by taking either a written examination in that area or by offering a minimum of 10 units with a grade point average (GPA) of 3.0 (B) or better in the third concentration from among the formal graduate-level courses in the six divisions of the department.
 The third concentration cannot be satisfied by courses taken as a requirement for a first or second concentration.
 A third concentration in theory requires two courses in addition to the five units necessary to fulfill the program requirement.
-A third concentration in methodology requires two courses in addition to the 10 units necessary to fulfill the program requirement.
 Completion of special concentrations may require more than 10 units of course work.

 - Every Ph.D. candidate must complete at least five units of graduate-level instruction in political theory.